 We’re seeing a global and unprecedentedly visible (c/o social media) rise in awareness and reaction against complexes of oppression, models of monarchy, institutions of injustice, corrupt leadership and unsustainable systems and processes fueled by greed while producing untenable waste.

-And, step aside, California, the entire island of Australia has caught fire resulting in almost half a billion animal deaths and counting, threatening to completely wipe out entire species and ecosystems.
+And, step aside, California, the entire island of Australia caught fire this year, resulting in almost half a billion animal deaths and counting—threatening to wipe out entire species and ecosystems completely.

-And, protests literally everywhere.
+And protests everywhere.
 Hong Kong, France, Australia, Iran and the U.S. “2020 begins as 2019 left off – dissent,” reads a Euronews headline summarizing global protest on everything from impeachment and anti-war to climate change, pensions and pro-democracy.

 Social activism and humanitarian movements are gaining support as we collectively watch the underdog get taken under, while our story’s evil villian seems to reign-on unchecked.

-Even the oft-adored British Royal Family is feeling the tipping point as the Duke and Duchess of Sussex, Prince Harry and Meghan Markle, announced they’d be stepping back as senior Royal Family members, changing their focus to becoming financially independent.
+Even the oft-adored British Royal Family is feeling the tipping point.
+The Duke and Duchess of Sussex, Prince Harry and Meghan Markle, announced they’d be stepping back as senior Royal Family members, changing their focus to becoming financially independent.

 In Finland, the youngest female prime minister was recently sworn in, prepared to lead a coalition of mostly 30-something female-led parties.

-Movements are gaining support as we collectively watch the underdog get taken under, while our story’s evil villian seems to reign-on unchecked.
+Movements are gaining support as we collectively watch the underdog get taken under, while our story’s evil villain seems to reign-on unchecked.